mozilla/servicebook/README.rst

     App: MyApp2, Key: e87271fd-ca31-46cf-8cc5-48b1f9348e4e, Scope: readwrite

-The default setup will make the data read-only and will required a privileged access with **readwrite** scope for writing in the database.
+The default setup will make the data read-only and will require a privileged access with **readwrite** scope for writing in the database.

 You should have one separate key per calling service so it's easier to revoke or